Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **source_max_iter** [ Type: *float* ]

-	maximum amount of iterations to perform source detection algorithim, if iters exceeded this value and error is raised.
+	Maximum amount of iterations to perform source detection algorithim, if iters exceeded this value an error is raised.